colorfulnotion/xcm-global-registry/chainParsers/README.md

 ### Automatic-Inferring

-(experimental) use Polkaholic's more powerful xcm parser to automatically infer the mapping between localAsset currencyID <-> XcmInteriorKey by providing a list of extrinsicIDs to infer from.
-See the example below where the custom parser automatically pickup KSM from Listen ('kusama-2118') when registry is not published/nor maintained by the team:
+(experimental) use Polkaholic's more powerful xcm parser to automatically infer the mapping between localAsset's `currencyID <-> XcmInteriorKey` by providing a list of extrinsicIDs to infer from.
+See the example below where the Listen ('kusama-2118') parser automatically picks up KSM from  registry is not published/maintained by the team:

 ```
 augment = {